-You're trying to make your way through rush hour traffic tod get to work just in time not to be late.
+You're trying to make your way through rush hour traffic to get to work just in time not to be late.
 Then without warning, your car breaks down in the middle of the road.
-Then you go, “I hate this car.”
-Banish the thought that your scheming car is against your career – it's not, nor does it have a mind of its own.
-Many times car owners find themselves in situations like this because they haven't heeded the signs.
+Not the best time to love your car, right?

 10 Signs That Your Transmission Is Going Bad

-This article highlights warning signs that are indicative of impending transmission trouble.
+This article highlights warning signs that indicate an impending transmission trouble.
 Learn them, and you'll be able to tell a failing transmission early enough.

 1. Car Not Responding

 An irresponsive vehicle is the most obvious sign that something somewhere is wrong.
-Being irresponsive could refer to a mere hesitation to shift into another gear or a flat-out refusal to shift altogether.
+It could be a mere hesitation to shift into another gear or a flat-out refusal to shift altogether.
 Under such circumstances, know that a transmission issue is lurking.

 Many other factors can cause a car not to respond.
 Usually, it's either a faulty shift cable or a blown fuse.
 If your vehicle is a manual drive, after a delay in gear shifting, what follows is an RPM surge and engine noise that does not correlate with your speed.

 Here’s another obvious one.
 Many do not pay attention to the check engine warning light when it comes on.
 You don't want to be one of those people.
 You see, your vehicle's inbuilt computer is continuously observing the performance of your transmission.
 When you see the check engine light come on, know that it's only because the computer has detected a problem.